Skip to content

 Tips

-• For maths and code, keep temperature low (0.0–0.2).
+• For maths and code, keep temperature low (0.0 to 0.2).
 The chain of thought stays coherent.

-• Ask for the reasoning explicitly in the prompt ("show your steps", "explain your choices") — the model will produce a more verbose, useful output.
+• Ask for the reasoning explicitly in the prompt ("show your steps", "explain your choices").
+The model produces a more verbose, useful output when you tell it to.

-• For open-ended analysis, raise presence_penalty to 0.5–1.0 so the model explores more arguments.
+• For open-ended analysis, raise presence_penalty to 0.5 to 1.0 so the model explores more arguments.

 What You Built

-• Initialised deepseek_v3 with the canonical short import
+• Initialised deepseek_v3 from its canonical vendor path.